raiguard/kak-one/README.md

 Provided are `one-light`, `one-dark`, and `one-darker` colorschemes.

-For kak-lsp features to work properly, specify the colorscheme as the _last_ thing in your `kakrc`.

 ## Plugin support

 `one.kak` includes colors for the following plugins:

 - [kak-lsp](https://github.com/kak-lsp/kak-lsp)
-    - Parameters are italicized (`parameter` face)
     - Inlay hints are colored as comments
-    - Enums are cyan (`enum` face)
-    - Errors and warnings are highlighted red and orange, respectively
+    - Errors and warnings are underlines in red and orange, respectively (if the terminal emulator supports it, see [kak-lsp diagnostics](kak-lsp diagnostics))
-    - Other references to the current symbol are bolded and underlined
+    - Other references to the current symbol are highlighted in a slightly lighter background color
 - [kakoune-phantom-selection](https://github.com/occivink/kakoune-phantom-selection)
     - Phantom selections are highlighted magenta and italicized

 ## Scheme screenshots

+These screenshots include a number of custom semantic highlighting settings, see [my kak-lsp.toml](https://github.com/raiguard/dotfiles/blob/master/.config/kak-lsp/kak-lsp.toml).

+These screenshots also include the [kak-rainbower](https://github.com/crizan/kak-rainbower) plugin.

 ### One Light